Appa002/VirtualMachine2-Compiler/README.md

 A simple compiler that abstracts away some parts of writing vm2.0 bytecode directly.
 The vm2.0 spec, while incomplete, could be useful https://github.com/batburger/VirtualMachine2/blob/master/specs/specs.pdf .

+(This was created in 2018 / This is a hobby High School project)

 ## Usage
 vmc [FILE]